Where to Stay in Paris: Best Paris Hotels by Neighborhood (2026)

 Adèle and Jules.
 Paris Hotel in the 9th Arrondissement

 I had the opportunity to stay at Adèle and Jules multiple times and loved the experience each time.
-It is made up of two buildings: one is Adèle, and the other is Jules.
+It is made up of two buildings: Adèle and Jules.
 The staff is helpful with restaurant recommendations and neighborhood activities.
 There is breakfast in the lobby, tea time, and an honesty bar.
-The street the hotel is on is a quiet, family-friendly street.
+The street the hotel is on is quiet and family-friendly.
 You will sleep soundly and comfortably.
 Room 44 was the one I stayed in, and there was plenty of space for two people.
 Great for couples or friends.
 They could accommodate a large group in individual rooms.

 The 9th Arrondissement isn’t for everyone; I love it because there are so many great restaurants, and it feels more like a local experience.
-The location is just enough away from the Paris monuments and the city center, filled with tourists.
+The location is just far enough from the Paris monuments and the city center, which are filled with tourists.
 Check out this guide to the 9th arrondissement for more places to explore.

 P.S.
 Join the Everyday Parisian Community.
 Connect with other Francophiles around the world.